bitrise-io/devcenter/_articles/en/reviews/remote-access-draft.md

 {% include message_box.html type="important" title="Authorization" content="Users who have the `Testers/QA` roles on the app are NOT be able to use remote access."%}

+There are two ways to use remote access on our build machines:

+* **SSH**: this is available for both Linux/Docker based and MacOS machines.
+* **Screenshare**: this is only available for MacOS machines.

 ### Remote access with SSH

 1. Go to the build page.